A2osX/A2osX/.Docs/Glossary.md

 **composite video**: A standard video signal that includes all color and timing information that is needed by a composite video monitor.
 Several video standards aie in use around the world: NTSC video is used in northern America and Japan; PAL video is used in much of Europe; SECAM is used in the USSR and many other countries.
 The Apple IIGS is capable of generating both NTSC and PAL video.
 Compare RGB.

+**compression**: Compression is the process of encoding information using fewer bits than the original representation.
+Compression is useful because it reduces resources required to store and transmit data.

 **computer**: An electronic device that performs predefined (programmed) computations at high speed and with great accuracy.
 A machine that is used to store, transfer, and transform information.

 **computer language**: See programming language.